List of Taboos in Kisii Community

 List of 10 taboos in Kisii community in Kenya

-Circumcision in Kisii community is a necessary rite of passage among the boys.
+Circumcision in the Kisii community is a necessary rite of passage among the boys.
 With it comes several privileges and limitations as one advances to manhood.

 Similarly, boys should not go into the bedroom of their sisters after undergoing a cut.

-2. Mothers setting feet and dining in their married daughters’ houses
+2. Mothers setting feet and dining in their married daughtersโ€™ houses

-Omogusii discourages the habit of mothers visiting their married daughter’s homes without proper reasons.
+Omogusii discourages mothers from visiting their married daughterโ€™s homes without proper reasons.

-It is a tribal offense for mothers to enter the houses of her married daughters.
-Similarly, they should not eat a chicken or bean serving at their daughter’s home.
+It is a tribal offense for mothers to enter the houses of their married daughters.
+Similarly, they should not eat a chicken or bean serving at their daughterโ€™s home.

-The unwritten laws of this taboo, describe these unnecessary visits to a married daughter’s home as disrespectful.
+The unwritten laws of this taboo, describe these unnecessary visits to a married daughterโ€™s home as disrespectful.

-3. Father going into their son’s house – taboos in Kisii community
+3. Father going into their sonโ€™s house

-The Kisii culture and traditions bars fathers from setting their feet in their son’s houses.
-The interpretation of this taboo pegs on the cultivation of respect.
+The Kisii culture and traditions bar fathers from setting their feet in their sonโ€™s houses. \

-4. Men visiting their mothers in law far too often
+4. Men visiting their mothers-in-law far too often

 Visiting a mother-in-law all the time is unacceptable in Gusii land for reasons that many locals still agree with to this day.